 The Gold Card is a treatment card that provides you with clinically required treatment for all medical conditions, including skin.
 You can also access a range of services and support.
 The Gold Card has been redesigned and is also known as the Veteran Gold Card or a Repatriation Health Card for all conditions.

-This covers you for skin cancer surgery as well as skin cancer preventive treatments such as photodynamic therapy.
+This covers you for skin cancer treatment as well as skin cancer preventive treatments such as photodynamic therapy.

 Our Specialists have undergone an additional 5 years of training in skin.
 This means we have the skill sets & knowledge to deal with difficult skin problems, including severe sun damage & skin ailments that are beyond the scope of skin cancer doctors & GPs.